RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/teaching-kids-to-code.md

 We’ll all admit that coding can be frustrating sometimes.
 Even though it’s frustrating for everyone, coding is potentially even more frustrating for kids because of their short attention span and lack of patience.
 Code often doesn’t work the first time you compile it, which is a new concept to many kids.
 They find it hard to make mistakes, and when things don’t go right instantly, they often just want to quit.

 When a student begins to become frustrated with coding, it’s your job as a teacher to help them refocus.
-You’re a role model to them—it’s important for them to realize that everyone makes mistakes and that you’re there to help.
-We like to tell our own personal stories about the first times we coded—everyone struggles at first and that’s okay.
+You’re a role model to them—they need to realize that everyone makes mistakes and that you’re there to help.
+We like to tell our personal stories about the first times we coded—everyone struggles at first and that’s okay.

 ![](https://cloud-al9r256lr.vercel.app/5pasted_image_0.jpg)

 _Young coders hard at work at CincyHacks Jr._

 Patience is the most important key to working well with younger kids—it can significantly contribute to their learning.
-Being there for your students when they have questions, get frustrated, or want to give up is one of the most critical tasks you have as an instructor to children.
+Being there for your students when they have questions, get frustrated, or want to give up is one of the most critical tasks you have as an instructor for children.
 Plenty of things are going to test your patience, we promise.
-Often, you’ll have several kids need help at the same time, or your compiler will stop working, or the WiFi will go out—all situations beyond your control.
+Often, you’ll have several kids who need help at the same time, or your compiler will stop working, or the WiFi will go out—all situations beyond your control.

 This is a great time to delegate tasks.
 If you have other volunteers helping you, you can often ask one of them to help one kid while you help another.
 If not, you can always tell the kid calmly, “I have to help x person at the moment because their problem came up first.
 Can you hang tight for a few seconds and I’ll help you as soon as I can?”
 Usually, kids are pretty understanding about this if you ask them nicely.
-They understand that you can’t do everything at once, as long as you make them aware of your intent to help them in an easy to understand manner.
+They understand that you can’t do everything at once, as long as you make them aware of your intent to help them in an easy-to-understand manner.

 # Incorporating Interests